 Writing a report card comment generator

-Computer Science Teaching Diary published on Friday, January 20, 2023 (4 months, 2 weeks, and 3 days ago)
+Computer Science Teaching Diary published on Friday, January 20, 2023 (one year, 6 months, and one week ago)

 I wrote a report card generator.
 The GitHub repo is here.
 It's version 0.1 but I used it and it saved me some time.
 There are many things to add and edit, but perfection is the enemy of good (I'm not sure I got that quote right).